flamapy/flamapy.github.io/index.md

 ![Texto alternativo](/assets/images/flamapy_horizontal_logo_white.svg){: .center }

-The cutting-edge Python-based tool for Automated Analysis of Feature Models (AAFM) using UVL and more with advanced multi-solver and multi-metamodel capabilities
-{: .fs-6 .fw-500 .center-text}
+The cutting-edge Python-based tool for Automated Analysis of Feature Models using UVL and more {: .fs-6 .fw-500 .center-text}

 <div class="center-buttons">